-Of particular note is the exception that permits evidence of a signed agreement, such as the collaborative law participation agreement or, more commonly, written agreements memorializing the parties' resolution of the matter.
+Of particular note is the exception that permits evidence of a signed agreement, such as the collaborative law participation agreement or, more commonly, written agreements memorializing the parties' resolution of the matter in collaborative law.
 The exception permits such an agreement to be introduced in a subsequent proceeding convened to determine whether the terms of that settlement agreement had been breached.

-The words "agreement evidenced by a record" and "signed" in this exception refer to written and executed agreements, those recorded by tape recording and ascribed to by the parties on the tape, and other electronic means to record and sign, as defined in sections 2 (11) and 2 (12).
+- 17 18 The words "agreement evidenced by a record" and "signed" in this exception refer to 19 written and executed agreements, those recorded by tape recording and ascribed to by the parties 20 on the tape, and other electronic means to record and sign, as defined in sections 2 (12) and 2 21 (13).
 In other words, a party's notes about an oral agreement would not be a signed agreement.
-On the other hand, the following situations would be considered a signed agreement: a handwritten agreement that the parties have signed, an e-mail exchange between the parties in which they agree to particular provisions, and a tape recording in which they state what constitutes their agreement.
+22 On the other hand, the following situations would be considered a signed agreement: a 23 handwritten agreement that the parties have signed, an e-mail exchange between the parties in 24 which they agree to particular provisions, and a tape recording in which they state what 25 constitutes their agreement. - 26

 This exception is noteworthy only for what is not included: oral agreements.
-The disadvantage of exempting oral settlements is that nearly everything said during a collaborative law process session could bear on either whether the parties came to an agreement or the content of the agreement.
+The disadvantage of exempting oral settlements is that nearly everything said during a collaborative law session could bear on either whether the parties came to an agreement or the content of the agreement.
 In other words, an exception for oral agreements has the potential to swallow the rule of privilege.
 As a result, parties might be less candid, not knowing whether a controversy later would erupt over an oral agreement.